fearlesspandas/tda/README.md

 to construct a small library for Topological Data Analysis.
 It's main purpose is to illustrate the ease of describing simplicial sets using Generating Sets (Described here: https://arxiv.org/pdf/1703.01547.pdf), and how this approach can be made algorithmically tractible.
+As we point out, this method of describing complexes makes describing Delta-complex's in particular very easy.

 It uses the language of Generating Sets to combinatorially generate the boundary matrix of a simplicial complex.
 Besides this, the library also provides some standard TDA tools, such as